 "Will go back with renewed vigor to implement your suggestions" RN

 "Sandra had an engaging personality and provided lots of information" Social Worker

-Certified Dementia Care Manager and Train the Trainer Course
+Certified Dementia Care Manager and Certified Alzheimer's Disease and Dementia Care Trainer Course

 Orlando Florida 4/23/08